It looks like surrogacy could be an amazing option for you!

 It looks like surrogacy could be a great way to start or grow your family!

 Similar to how you complete certain screening requirements through your surrogacy agency, intended parents are also screened to ensure they are safe to work with and emotionally and financially ready to commit to you and to the surrogacy process.

 The exact screening requirements for intended parents will vary based on the agency you choose to work with.
-In all cases, intended parents should be fully screened prior to their profile being shown to prospective surrogates.
+In all cases, intended parents should be fully screened before their profile is shown to prospective surrogates.

 When intended parents first contact a surrogacy agency, they will likely need to complete a detailed application with information about their family, social history and reasons for choosing surrogacy.
 This application will help the agency gauge their interest and commitment to surrogacy and identify their surrogacy needs, and will serve as a starting point for developing their surrogacy plan.

 At this stage in the process, prospective intended parents will likely have a meeting or phone call with a surrogacy specialist to learn more about the process.
 They may complete a planning questionnaire detailing their goals and preferences for their surrogacy experience.
 This questionnaire may include information about the following:

 The information gathered during this stage of the screening process will be used to assist the agency in finding potential surrogates whose wants and needs for the surrogacy are a good match with the intended parents.

 Most surrogacy agencies perform background checks to ensure the intended parents and other members of their household have clean criminal background and child abuse registry histories.
 These background checks help ensure that the intended parents are capable of providing a safe and stable home to a child.